HardisonCo/.github/international/equatorial-guinea/gq-health/hms-agx/index.md

 ## Integration Points

-This document outlines how HMS-AGX is integrated with gq_Health systems in Equatorial Guinea.
+This document outlines how HMS-AGX is integrated with gq-health systems in Equatorial Guinea.